 Reagan was the first presidential candidate ever to appear at the fair, and he knew exactly what he was doing when he told that crowd, “I believe in states’ rights.”

-Either that, or he knew absolutely nothing about race relations, Mississippi, civil rights struggles or the United States of America in general.
+Either that, or he knew nothing about race relations, Mississippi, civil rights struggles or the United States of America in general.
 Obviously, that must have been the problem:

 He was opposed to the landmark Civil Rights Act of 1964, which was the same year that Goodman, Schwerner and Chaney were slaughtered.
 As president, he actually tried to weaken the Voting Rights Act of 1965.
 He opposed a national holiday for the Rev. Dr. Martin Luther King Jr. He tried to get rid of the federal ban on tax exemptions for private schools that practiced racial discrimination.
 And in 1988, he vetoed a bill to expand the reach of federal civil rights legislation.